 Municipalities met this requirement by:

-- Completing a detailed questionnaire in 2016 to describe the scope and content of their asset management plans; and
+- Completing a questionnaire in 2016 to describe the scope and content of their asset management plans;

-- Complete the optional 2018 Asset Management Questionnaire to describe current initiatives for improving asset management.
+- Completing a questionnaire in 2018 to describe current initiatives for improving asset management.

 Any future reporting requirements will be guided by the Asset Management Outcomes Working Group.